MayankDey20/Cyber-Defender-Game/README.md

-Here's a professional README.md content for your "Cyber Defender: Threat Detection Game" project:

 Cyber Defender: Threat Detection Game
 An interactive web-based game designed to enhance user awareness and skills in identifying common cybersecurity threats.
 This project provides a practical and engaging platform for learning about phishing, social engineering, insecure websites, and other digital vulnerabilities through simulated real-world scenarios.